 - 1. Mixing Valves (page 14). - 2.
 Dish-Washing Machines (page 14). - 3.
-Temperature-Pressure Relief Valve (page 15). - 4.
-Thermal Expansion and Closed Water Systems (page 14). - 5.
-For multiple water heater installations see Water Piping Diagrams (page 73).
+Temperature-Pressure Relief Valve (page 15). - Closed Water Systems (page 14) and Thermal Expansion (page 14). - For multiple water heater installations, see Water Piping Diagrams (page 72).

 This manual provides detailed water piping diagrams for typical methods of application for the water heaters.
-See Water Piping Diagrams (page 73).
+See Water Piping Diagrams (page 72).

 The water heater may be installed with or without a separate storage tank.
 When used with a separate storage tank, the circulation may be either by gravity or by means of a circulating pump.

-Note: When a circulating pump is used, the flow rate should be slow so that there will be a minimum of turbulence inside the water heater storage tank.
+When a circulating pump is used, it is important to note that the flow rate should be slow so that there will be a minimum of turbulence inside the water heater storage tank.

 Adjust flow by throttling a full port ball valve installed in the circulating line on the outlet side of the pump.
 Never throttle flow on the suction side of a pump.
-See the Water Piping Diagrams (page 73).
+See Water Piping Diagrams (page 72).

-Note: In addition to the factory installed Temperature-Pressure Relief valve (T&P valve) on the water heater, each remote storage tank that may be installed and piped to a water heating appliance must also have its own properly sized, rated and approved Temperature-Pressure Relief valve installed.
+Note: In addition to the factory installed Temperature-Pressure Relief Valve (T&P valve) on the water heater, each remote storage tank that may be installed and piped to a water heating appliance must also have its own properly sized, rated and approved Temperature-Pressure Relief Valve installed.

-Contact Technical Support for assistance in sizing a T&P valve for remote storage tanks.
+Contact Technical Support for further assistance in sizing a T&P Relief valve for remote storage tanks.
 See the contact information label on the water heater.